 - Spider Plant

-4. Add more of your favorite colors to activate the energy associated with them
+4. Add more of your favourite colors to activate the energy associated with them

 Here’s a general list of what each color activates: